platformsh/platformsh-docs/docs/src/dedicated-gen-3/overview.md

 description: |
     Dedicated Generation 3 provides a scalable solution as an additional option on top of your existing Grid applications.
     It provides redundant configuration with a minimum of three Virtual Machine instances.
+    Every service is replicated across all three virtual machines in a failover configuration (as opposed to sharding, allowing a site to remain up even if one of the VMs is lost entirely.
 ---

 {{< description >}}

-Every service is replicated across all three virtual machines in a failover configuration (as opposed to sharding), allowing a site to remain up even if one of the VMs is lost entirely.
+Projects will often require a Dedicated production cluster when they require high availability, or they need more resources than offered by Professional.
+Data location requirements is also common in choosing a Dedicated cluster, such as the need to deploy to a location Platform.sh does not currently have a region, or simply that production data cannot be kept on shared infrastructure.

 Dedicated Generation 3 works nearly identically to Grid environments, and does not require additional configuration on your part.
 The only difference is that of service availability.

 ## Why a Generation 3?